graviraja/MLOps-Basics/week_9_monitoring/README.md

 Refer to the [Blog Post here](https://www.ravirajag.dev/blog/mlops-serverless) for detailed instructions on configuring lambda with the docker image and invoking it using a API.

+### Monitoring - Kibana

+Refer to the [Blog Post here](https://www.ravirajag.dev/blog/mlops-monitoring) for detailed instructions on configuring kibana using elasticsarch cluster and integrating with cloudwatch logs.

 ### Running notebooks